Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 The omnibus refund document must accompany the individual passenger’s luggage to the airport of departure.

 If satisfied the customs officer will stamp the bulk refund form and return it to the cruise operator.
 On receipt of the certified bulk refund form, the cruise operator must account for the sales in their VAT records, as explained in section 5.

 The next sentence has force of law.

-  However, the cruise operator must account for VAT on any goods on the bulk refund form not exported from the EU within the prescribed limits
+However, the cruise operator must account for VAT on any goods on the bulk refund form not exported from the UK or EU within the prescribed limits

 8.2.2 Bulk refund documents